senegal for all senses

 We appreciate openness and a genuine interest in what Senegal and Saint-Louis has to offer - and then we don't refer to the sunshine.
 If you aren't familiar with the country and the culture, we suggest you do a little bit of online research.
 It does not mean that you have to plan your project in detail beforehand.

-Community art initiatives are welcome, but we also hope to see small-scale individual projects of a fairly independent nature.
+Community art initiatives are welcome if you have a good working knowledge of French, but we also hope to see small-scale individual projects of a fairly independent nature.
 We generally value learning more than teaching.

 Knowledge of French is an asset, but it is not necessarily a criterion for selection.
 Interpretation services are available against payment.